MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ### Create a field on lead record to reference the summary

 1. Locate the table in your CRM that represents your leads being researched.
 For example, **Lead**.
-1. Add a field to store the relationship from the lead to the summary table created above with the label **SalesAgentResearchSummary**.
+1. Add a field named **SalesAgentResearchSummary**, to store the relationship from the lead to the summary table created above.
 In Salesforce, the data type of the field should be a **Lookup Relationship** related to the **SalesAgentResearchSummaries** table created above.
 In Dynamics 365, create a New relationship **Many-to-one** from the **Relationships** tab of the table.
 1. Set the permissions to allow the field be visible and read-only to your sellers.
 In Salesforce, you must give permission to the Salesforce integration user to write this field.

 ## Step 3: Set up and activate the agent